cjohansen11/dfinity/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file.
+Copy the current .env.example file, rename to .env, and chance PORT to desired port and MONGO_DEV to desired mongo database route.

 `PORT`